ritika1507/Demo/new.md

 ## DEMO

-* The sole purpose of this file is to learn to make and perform functions on repositries.
+* The sole purpose of this file is to learn to make and perform functions on repositories.